 5 Steps to Remove Sweat Stains From Shirts

 Occasionally, your hard work shows up on your t-shirt.
-Don't throw out clothes when sweat stains appear; instead, get the stains out.
+Don't throw out clothes when sweat stains appear; instead, get the stains out by taking a few steps before placing your clothes in the washing machine.
 The five steps below can ensure that sweat stains don't ruin your shirts.
 To prevent sweat stains from spreading or setting in further, act quickly as soon as you notice them.
 Always check the care label of your clothing for any special instructions, such as dry cleaning, before starting to treat the stain.
-Learn how to read the care label codes in our quick guide.
+Learn how to read laundry symbols or care labels in our quick guide.

 Ingredients you will need